 Throughout this Notice, “University” "we", "our" and "us" refers to Leeds Arts University and "you" and “your” refers to those individuals who take part in a research project or activity that is being undertaken by the University.

-When we collect, process or otherwise use your data, we are known as the Data Controller for that data.
+It is important that you read and retain this notice, together with any other information we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using that information and what your rights are under Data Protection Legislation.
 If you have any questions about your participation in a research project or activity, including how your personal data will be processed, then please contact the University research staff indicated on your participant information sheet.

 If you have any other questions, or would like any further information about how the University processes your personal data more broadly, then please contact dpo@leeds-art.ac.uk.